Skip to main content

 Should a hitter always swing up to hit a rise ball?

-Only in response to correctly recognizing a rise ball — an up-through-the-zone bat path applied to every pitch would leave the hitter badly exposed on drop balls and flat pitches.
+Only in response to correctly recognizing a rise ball.
+This means an up-through-the-zone bat path applied to every pitch would leave the hitter badly exposed on drop balls and flat pitches.

 Related guides & benchmarks